Image

 General Information

-The 2024 NMU Jazz Festival will be held on the beautiful campus of Northern Michigan University on Thursday & Friday, April 4-5.
-High school and middle school jazz bands from throughout the region will participate in a variety of performances and clinics, and two exciting evening performances will showcase NMU students, faculty, and guest clinicians.
+The 2025 NMU Jazz Festival will be held on the beautiful campus of Northern Michigan University on Thursday and Friday, March 20-21.
+High school and middle school jazz bands from throughout the region will participate in a variety of performances and clinics, and an exciting evening performance will showcase NMU students, faculty, and guest clinicians.

 See Festival details below!